Procedure modified by Jonathan Breitzer and George Lisensky from "Preparation and Properties of an Aqueous Ferrofluid" by

 with the synthesis.
 In this case adding an additional 1-2 mL may help.

-A way for students to measure iron solutions (one buret dispensing each iron solution works well; individual pipets could also be used)
+A way to measure iron solutions (one buret dispensing each iron solution works well; individual pipets could also be used)

 100 or 150 mL beakers